Monterey County Sheriff's Office

 The Monterey County Sheriff's Office is the county law enforcement agency for Monterey County, California.
 It provides protection and law enforcement to the non-municipal areas of Monterey County.
 The Sheriff's Office has about 300 employees and a budget of over 50 million dollars.

 History

-The Sheriff's Office was founded in 1850; and as such the department is one hundred and fifty-eight years old.
+The Sheriff's Office was founded in 1850; and as such the department is one hundred and seventy-three years old.
 The Sheriff's Office is one of the oldest law enforcement agencies in the state of California.

 In 2014, a federal judge issued an injunction against Sheriff Scott Miller barring him from campaigning in uniform.

 In October 2022, the League of United Latin American Citizens stated that four victims had asked for support with sexual harassment complains against the office, and called for an oversight board.
 Also in October, two senior officers were terminated, one for unearned overtime, and one for receiving stolen prescription drugs.